 Invaluable - it was like lifting a veil on the reasons for self-harmTeacher

 Who is this course suitable for?

-The profound information and advice on this course is presented in a clear, practical way so that it is readily accessible and helpful to as many people as possible, including:
+The profound information and advice on this online self-harm course is presented in a clear, practical way so that it is readily accessible and helpful to as many people as possible, including:

 - Health and welfare professionals, including: psychologists, counsellors, psychotherapists, mental health nurses, psychiatrists, student wellbeing officers, doctors, nurses, occupational therapists, social workers, health visitors, youth workers, outreach and support workers

 - School counsellors, teachers and other educational professionals

 - Parents and carers of someone who self-harms